Hospitality & Travel Industry Recruitment is On the Road Again [Infographic]

 Targeted Recruitment Marketing Campaign Delivers Talent for Global Theme Park Brand

-During a unique time in the market with remote and flexible work options becoming the norm, this multinational chain of family theme parks required help hiring for critical in-person roles including customer service, performers and lifeguards across two of its major U.S. theme parks.
+This multinational chain of family theme parks required help hiring for critical roles including customer service, performers and lifeguards across two of its major U.S. theme parks.
 PeopleScout helped hire over 1,500 workers using recruitment marketing campaigns and our talent advisory expertise.

 1,500 + hires made in just six months across two locations